 Cold-hardy chickens, with their high body mass and small wattles, earlobes and combs, are extremely tolerant of winter’s bone-chilling conditions.
 That said, they do have their limits.
 Stuck outside all night, without flockmates to share body warmth and shield her from the fierce wind and constant snowfall, Claudine could have easily perished.
 Instead, she quite possibly saved her life by putting herself into the energy-conserving trance in which Jaeson had found her.

-If you accidentally lock one of your birds out of its coop overnight during the winter—or if a couple of hens linger too long outside, missing the closing of your coop’s automatic pop door—follow these steps to help ensure your chicken’s survival.
+If you accidentally lock a chicken out of its coop overnight during freezing winter temperatures—or if a couple of hens linger too long outside, missing the closing of your coop’s automatic pop door—follow these steps to help ensure your chicken’s survival.

 1. Bring Your Bird Indoors